terremoth/gmail-mass-mailer/README.md

 # Python Gmail Mass Mailer
+How does it work?
+-> Create a file containing emails one underneath the other (separated by new lines) -> Create a HTML file to send to the emails in the list

-Follow the inline script instructions
+Follow the inline script instructions.

 ### Notes
 - **I'm not responsible for the bad use of this script.**